LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 JCATS Navigation Scenario
 -------------------------

-The scenario is set in a continuous spatial domain and contains a set of buildings interconnected with fences, among which there are several paths an agent can take to reach a waypoint.
+The JCATS Navigation Scenario is set in a continuous spatial domain and contains a set of buildings interconnected with fences, among which there are several paths an agent can take to reach a waypoint.
 The agent, a single infantry unit, must navigate the 2100x2100